peteroupc/peteroupc.github.io/random.md

 - Statistical and cryptographic RNGs, as well as recommendations on their use and properties.
 - A discussion on when an application that needs numbers that "seem" random should specify their own "seed" (the initial state that the numbers are based on).
-- An explanation of what programming language interfaces implement statistical and cryptographic RNGs, as well as advice on implementing them in programming languages.
+- An explanation of how to implement RNGs in programming code, including APIs that help in doing so.
 - Issues on shuffling with an RNG.

 **This document does not cover:**

 - Testing an RNG implementation for correctness or adequate random number generation.
-- Generation of random numbers or keying material based at least in part on a password.
+- Generation of random numbers or keying material based at least in part on a password (e.g. _key derivation functions_, _password authenticated key exchange_).
 - Applications for which the selection of RNGs is constrained by statutory or regulatory requirements.

 **The following table summarizes the kinds of RNGs covered in this document:**